tchoa91/cog-ext/README.md

 -   `manifest.json`: Defines the extension's properties and permissions.
 -   `popup.html`: The HTML structure for the popup window.
--   `popup.js`: Contains the JavaScript logic to fetch and display system information.
+-   `main.js`, `util.js`: Contains the JavaScript logic to fetch and display system information.
--   `style.css`: Basic styling for the popup window.
+-   `style.css`: Styling for the popup window.
 -   `images/`: Directory containing the extension icons (`icon16.png`, `icon48.png`, `icon128.png`).

 ## Permissions Used